Boaz Toporovsky: Biography

 Ahead of the 2021 elections he was placed twelfth on the Yesh Atid list and was re-elected again.
 With Yesh Atid becoming the largest party in the governing coalition, Toporovsky was appointed acting chairman of the coalition and chairman of the Yesh Atid faction in the Knesset.
 After Idit Silman resigned as chairman of the coalition, he was appointed as her replacement.
 In December 2021 Toporovsky was elected to stand for a second time as the head of the subcommittee for the promotion of road safety on behalf of the economy committee.

-Toporvsky was re-elected again in the 2022 elections, after which Yesh Atid went into opposition.
+Toporovsky was re-elected again in the 2022 elections, after which Yesh Atid went into opposition.
 After the elections, Toporovsky was appointed chairman of the Yesh Atid faction and the Opposition Whip and continued to serve as the head of the sub-committee for the promotion of road safety.

+He served as the head of the Yesh Atid parliamentary group.

-In 2025 Toporovsky led a Knesset delegation to Taiwan, the Chinese embassy in Israel objected strongly to the trip labeling Toporovsky a ‘trouble-maker’ and saying that such trips endanger the foundations of Israel-China relations.
-The statement also accused Toporovsky of violating the One China principle and said that “If he is not restrained, he will fall and shatter into pieces on the edge of the abyss.”
-The statement also threatened Toporovsky, saying that he should “not delude himself that he can harm China’s core interests... without paying a price.” the Embassy later denied that it had threated Toporovsky claiming that it had instead used a “popular Chinese saying.”
+In 2025 Toporovsky led a Knesset delegation to Taiwan.
+The Chinese embassy in Israel objected strongly to the trip, labeling Toporovsky a 'trouble-maker' and saying that such trips endanger the foundations of Israel-China relations.
+The statement also accused Toporovsky of violating the One China principle and said that "If he is not restrained, he will fall and shatter into pieces on the edge of the abyss."
+The statement also threatened Toporovsky, saying that he should "not delude himself that he can harm China's core interests... without paying a price." the Embassy later denied that it had threatened Toporovsky claiming that it had instead used a "popular Chinese saying."
 Toporovsky is the chair of the Knesset's Israel-Taiwan Friendship Group and the delegation met with a number of Taiwanese legislators and officials including Vice President Hsiao Bi-khim.

+In May of 2026, Toporovsky announced his intention to resign from the Knesset and retire from politics before the 2026 election.
+His resignation went into effect on 7 June 2026 and he was replaced by Oz Haim.